Classic English Scones with Raisins

 - All purpose flour – Medium protein all purpose flour makes a scone that has enough structure to rise high in the oven, but also has a tender crumb.

 - Buttermilk – Acidic buttermilk tenderizes and flavors the scones.
-If you don’t have fresh buttermilk, buttermilk powder is the best substitute.
+Fresh buttermilk is preferred.
+Buttermilk powder is the best substitute.

-- Sugar – Just enough sugar is added to lightly sweeten and tenderize the dough.
+- Sugar – For these British scones, there’s just enough sugar to lightly sweeten and tenderize the dough.

 - Whisk together the dry ingredients in a large mixing bowl.